JuantonioMS/pyngs/README.md

 pyfilter
 --------

 Is a NGS filter.
-It can switch to Fastq, Fasta and SAM formats.
+It can switch to Fastq and Fasta format.